amaanjsattar/bioinformatics_rtraining/README.md

-# Project/Repo Title
+# Boutros Lab Onboarding: Statistical Analysis and Data Visualization

-Template Repository for the Boutros Lab general project repos.
-Describe a simple overview of use/purpose here.
+This repository contains responses to the Boutros Lab R Training materials for incoming members.

 ## Description

-An in-depth paragraph about your project and overview of use.
+(in progress)

 ## License

-Author: Name1(username1@mednet.ucla.edu), Name2(username2@mednet.ucla.edu)
+Author: Amaan Jogia-Sattar (ajogiasattar@mednet.ucla.edu)

 [This project] is licensed under the GNU General Public License version 2.
 See the file LICENSE.md for the terms of the GNU GPL license.